MustafaNatur/Game-find-emoji-UIKit-swift/README.md

 ---

+### Gameplay
 In this project, I decided to create a game.
 By pressing the start button, the timer starts and emoji cards appear.
 The player's task is to find all the emojis that the game offers.
 The gameplay complicates the timer.

 ###
 <table>